 Does it sound like a dream come true?
 Well, we know that we are prejudiced, but we think so!
 Our one-time initiation fee is very reasonable and our yearly dues are ridiculously low!

 Want to know more?
-Stop by and see us at 704 Oak St, just off Rolling Acres.
+Stop by and see us at 704 Oak St, just off Rolling Acres OR at our Brownwood shop on Buena Vista Blvd opposite the Roosevelt Recreation Center.
 We’re pretty sure you’ll be impressed and just might want to join us all in “making VWC sawdust”!